VacheKhachatryan/second_hand_clothes/README.md

 ## Documentation

-   To access the API documentation, visit this URL:
+   To access the API documentation, visit this URI:

    ```http request
       GET /swagger-ui/index.html